sourcesoft/dotfiles/README.md

 ### Techs or products I like to use or research about as a web developer
-- ServiceWorker / WebWorker - Future of web apps in mobile and desktop, Seriously.
+- [ServiceWorkers](https://serviceworke.rs/) / [WebWorkers](https://hacks.mozilla.org/2016/05/a-taste-of-javascripts-new-parallel-primitives) - Future of web apps in mobile and desktop, Seriously.
-- SVG - I need to make cooler animated websites.
+- [SVG](https://css-tricks.com/using-svg) - I need to make cooler animated websites.
-- Canvas - Actually let's export one of these out of Adobe Animate.
+- [Canvas](www.html5canvastutorials.com) - Actually let's export one of these out of Adobe Animate.
-- Functional programming - Pure functions equals easier tests(no mocks), less/cleaner/faster code.
+- [Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide) - Pure functions equals easier tests(no mocks), less/cleaner/faster code.
 - [RethinkDB](https://rethinkdb.com) - Makes real-time app easier to develop and scale.
 - [pm2](https://github.com/Unitech/pm2) - better than forever.
 - [Docker](https://www.docker.com/) - Future of containers.
 - [Kubernetes](https://github.com/kubernetes/kubernetes) - Easy to setup but powerful clustering for Dockers.
-- Microservices - A good practice but hard to pull off when building something great.
+- [Microservices](https://en.wikipedia.org/wiki/Microservices) - A good practice but hard to pull off when building something great.
-- Debian based linux - Why Debian?
-Cause that's all I have experience with and love.
-I mean Ubuntu.
 - [JWT](https://jwt.io/), [Passport](passportjs.org) ,[bcrypt.js](https://github.com/ncb000gt/node.bcrypt.js/) - Security is so complicated you can't do it for yourself.
 Let's just stick to best practices for now.

 ### Stuff I like or use as a web designer
 I'm not a graphist or web designer but I've made more than 40 hours of animation using Flash and Photoshop.
 I left that part of my beloved life behind and now I only use them for web porposes.
+- [Sketch](https://www.sketchapp.com) - Using it just for web and mobile UI design with [Zeplin](https://zeplin.io/).
-- Adobe Animate - I used to call it Macromedia Flash 5.
+- [Adobe Animate](www.adobe.com/products/animate.html) - I used to call it Macromedia Flash 5.
+- [Adobe Illustrator](www.adobe.com/products/illustrator.html) - So hot for me right now, great SVG export.
-- Adobe Photoshop - Right now I only use it for editing other designers PSDs.
+- [Adobe Photoshop](www.adobe.com/products/photoshop.html) - Right now I only use it for editing other designers PSDs.
-- Adobe Illustrator - So hot for me right now, great SVG export.
-- Sketch - Using it just for web and mobile UI design with [Zeplin](https://zeplin.io/).

 ### Daily tools I use all the time